 After you have taken a walk along the beach, get into your car and drive towards Cahermore to end up in Castletownbere at the end.

-It feels like the end and the beginning of the world if you are standing on Kilcatherine point.
-If the weather is any kind to you, you will have an amazing view of an endless ocean.
+It feels like the end and the beginning of the world if you are standing on Kilcatherine Point.
+If the weather is kind to you, you will have an amazing view of the endless ocean.

 If you turn your head to the right, you see the contours of the Ring of Kerry across the Kenmare River.

 Getting there is an adventure.
 You will meet a few potholes along the way, so be careful driving towards the end and the beginning of the world.

 So, you definitely need to see some coloured houses when you visit Ireland.
 And you will be able to do that in Eyeries.

 Taking pictures is quite easy because you are in a part of Ireland without heavy traffic.
 Furthermore, the tallest known Ogham stone (Ballycrovane) is just around the corner.

 If you had too much to eat, don’t worry.
 Just head over to the Derreen Gardens for a walk.
 It’s the perfect place to see some fairies.